class SchemaSanitizer:

 logger.debug(

-f"Updated TransformActor map in resource '{resource.resource_name}' "
+f"Updated TransformActor map in resource '{resource.name}' "

 f"for vertex '{vertex_name}': {mappings}"